markpedraza/flight-prices-ML-project/Scripts/README.md

 Below are quick descriptions on what each script does.

 ## EDA
-Performs exploratory data analysis upon the data
+Performs exploratory data analysis upon the raw data.

 ## CleanData
-Reads data from the bucket and cleans it.
-Then, it writes the clean data back into a bucket
+Reads raw data from the bucket and cleans it.
+Then, it writes the clean data back into a bucket.

 ## ModelCreation
 Reads clean data and trains a linear regression model using a cross validator.
 It then saves the transformed data it used for model training as well as the model it created back into the bucket.